Pixinn/libCompareFolders/README.md

 ### Boost

 *CompareFolders* also relies on **Boost**.
-Version 1_6_5 is the minimum recommanded version.
+Version 1_6_5 is the minimum recommended version.

 You may set the environment variable **BOOST_DIR** to your local install of boost in order to help cmake find it.

 ### Cmake

 The Built system uses *cmake*.
-Version 3.9 is the minimum recommanded version.
-If you want to use a newer version of *Boost* than the minimum reommanded, you may have to also use a newer version of *cmake*.
+Version 3.9 is the minimum recommended version.
+If you want to use a newer version of *Boost* than the minimum recommended, you may have to also use a newer version of *cmake*.

 > mkdir [*BUILD_DIR*] && cd [*BUILD_DIR*]
 >